Representation and algorithms

 The discrete Euclidean plane

-in the representation of a polyline, while still retaining its essential geometric character
+line simplification reducing the level of detail in the representation of a polyline, while still retaining its essential geometric character.

 The spatial object domain